 But it’s so much more.

 The hair loss, hot flashes, memory losses, sleeplessness, shock, numbness, tiredness, daydreaming, memories, helplessness, pain, isolation, fear, heaviness and waves of despair are part of it.

-You are left with this new thing, too–a depth to your soul that was only there intermittently before.
+You are left with this new depth to your soul that was only there intermittently before.
 It’s like a hidden door that you can access so easily now that you are in the club no one wants to be in.
 You didn’t even realize your love could go that deep.
 It feels bottomless.